 What is macular degeneration?

-Macular Degeneration is a condition in which the central part of the back of the eye (the macula) breaks down.
-This can cause a gradual or sudden loss of central vision.
-If you experience a sudden change or loss of vision, it is imperative you call your eye doctor right away.
+Macular degeneration is a condition in which the central part of the back of the eye (the macula) breaks down, which can cause a gradual or sudden loss of central vision.
+If you experience a sudden change or loss of vision, it is imperative that you call your eye care provider immediately.

 What are signs and symptoms of macular degeneration?

-Fuzzy vision, shadowy area in the central vision, and straight lines that appear wavy are signs of macular degeneration.
+Fuzzy vision, a shadowy area in the central vision, and straight lines that appear wavy are signs of macular degeneration.
 Regular eye exams before symptoms occur are the key to an early diagnosis.
-An amsler grid is a useful tool in testing for vision changes.

 Are there different types of macular degeneration?

-Macular degeneration consists of two forms, dry or wet.
-The dry form is the most common type.
-About 90 percent of patients with macular degeneration have the dry form.
-It is caused from the depositing of pigment in the macula (the part of the retina responsible for clear central vision), thinning and aging of macular tissue, or both.
+Macular degeneration consists of two forms: dry and wet.
+The dry form is the most common type, affecting about 90 percent of macular degeneration patients.
+It is caused by the depositing of pigment in the macula (the part of the retina responsible for clear central vision), thinning, and aging of macular tissue.

 Wet macular degeneration develops when new blood vessels grow underneath the retina and leak blood and fluid.
 Retinal cells die from leakage and cause blind spots in the central vision.